Azure/fta-cloudarchitecture/README.md

      * Well-Architected Framework
      * Cloud Adoption Framework
 1. **[Architecture in the cloud](./docs/cloud-architecture.md)**
-   * The role of the Architect
+   * The role of the architect
    * Architecture design session
    * Architecture review session
    * Relative cost to fix